-Performance Rights are each convertible into one Share subject to the satisfaction of the respective Performance Milestone before the respective Expiry Date.
-If the performance milestones are not achieved on or before the above expiry dates, all Performance Rights automatically convert into one Share only and all Shares upon conversion will be subject to a 3 year escrow period.
+Performance Rights are each convertible into one Share subject to the satisfaction of the respective performance milestone before the respective Expiry Date.
+If the performance milestones are not achieved on or before the above expiry dates, all Performance Rights automatically convert into one Share only.